LINA BARKAS, M.A., C. PSYCH. ASSOC.

 Dr. Kemenoff-Vitiello’s many years of experience working collaboratively with clients has strengthened her belief in the resilience of the human spirit, the healing power of interpersonal relationships, as well as the uniqueness of the needs and strengths of each individual, couple, and family who have sought her support.

-Elyse Reim is a PhD candidate at the University of Guelph in the Clinical Psychology: Applied Developmental Emphasis Program.
+Elyse Reim completed her Ph.D. at the University of Guelph in the Clinical Psychology: Applied Developmental Emphasis Program.
 Her focus is on children, adolescents and families.
-Elyse has received clinical training in a variety of settings, including The Toronto District School Board (TDSB), Youthdale Treatment Centres, The Centre For Addiction and Mental Health, as well as private practice.
-Since 2015, Elyse has worked at the TDSB as a psychoeducational consultant, providing comprehensive assessments for children and adolescents and consultation to a variety of school professionals.
+Elyse has received clinical training in a variety of settings, including The Toronto District School Board (TDSB), Youthdale Treatment Centres, The Centre for Addiction and Mental Health (CAMH), as well as private practice.
+Since 2015, Elyse has worked at the TDSB as a psychoeducational consultant, providing comprehensive assessments for children and adolescents, as well as consultation to a variety of school professionals.
 Her approach to treatment uses the therapeutic process and relationship to foster growth, while integrating cognitive-behavioural, dialectical-behavioural, psychodynamic and supportive therapy.

 ELENA SANJUAN, MA